ted92/3203-assignment1/WordCount/README.txt

 Plotdir/ contains all the generated plots Word_Count_outputdir/ automatically generated after MapReduce execution

-script_wc.sh -- script that performs MapReduce tasks and the evaluation plot
+script_wc.sh -- script that performs MapReduce tasks and the evaluation plot, less stable version script_wc_V1.sh -- first version that performs MapReduce tasks, stable but no refactoring was done.

 to execute:
 	sh script_wc.sh -n <N_1 N_2 ..
 N_n>	perform the script using different number of reduce tasks